Part 2 - Part 1

 The Pons Varolii is a small swelling towards the top of the Brainstem, connecting the Midbrain to the Cerebellum and the upside down pyramid shaped Medulla Oblongata, which merges with the Spinal Cord.

 Cortex.
-Composed of a core of of Grey Matter encircled by White Matter, it also consists of bundles of nerve cells that carry messages to and from the Brain to every part of the body.
+Composed of a core of Grey Matter encircled by White Matter, it also consists of bundles of nerve cells that carry messages to and from the Brain to every part of the body.

 In conjunction with the Cerebral Cortex, the Spinal Cord provides a protective distributive highway for, and completes, the extensive physical circuitry of the Human Central Nervous System.